Last Updated on November 4, 2023 by Jade

 - 3 Denture Brushing and Cleaning Tips

 A denture brush has a different design from a regular toothbrush.
-The denture cleaning brush has bristles on both sides of the head.
+A main point of difference is that a denture cleaning brush has bristles on both sides of the head.
 This provides you with two different brush shapes to assist with the cleaning process.

-The thing to keep in mind here is that denture brushes for false teeth bristles are firm, but not hard.
+Another difference is that the bristles on denture brushes for false teeth are firm, but not hard.
 The firmness allows for proper cleaning in and around clips, crevasses, and anywhere bacteria can form.
 A regular toothbrush with hard bristles can damage dentures and may even scratch them.

 Should You Use A Denture Brush, Or A Normal Toothbrush?

 It’s best to use a denture brush on dentures because they are specifically designed to clean dentures.

 False teeth are softer than normal teeth and are therefore scratched more easily.
 The bristles are relatively soft, which avoids scratching.
 Keeping the surface of your dentures smooth and scratch-free is important, as it makes it more difficult for minute food particles, bacteria, and stains to attach themselves to the teeth, meaning that they will stay cleaner and whiter for longer (for more tips on whitening your false teeth, click here).

 - a flat head that is best used on smooth convex surfaces

 - a tapered head that is good for getting into tight areas that are harder to reach.